 Businesses may consider cloud-based CRM as a cost-effective alternative.
 Vendors like Salesforce.com charge the customer on a subscription basis and give the customer the choice of yearly or monthly payments.

 Data security is a prime concern for businesses using a cloud-based system as the company does not physically regulate the maintenance and storage of its data.
 As a result, if the cloud provider runs out of the group or is obtained by another business, a company’s information can be lost or compromised.

 Adaptability issues can arise when data is migrated initially from a business’s former system to the cloud.
-The cost may be of interest since giving subscription fees for software will be more expensive than on-premises-based standards.
+The cost may be of interest since subscription fees for software will be more expensive than on-premises-based standards.

-Open source CRM programs will make source code accessible to the public, allowing businesses to make changes without cost to the company employing it.
+Open-source CRM programs will make source code accessible to the public, allowing businesses to make changes without cost to the company employing it.

 Moreover, open-source CRM systems enable the customization and extension of data connections to social media, supporting companies in promoting social CRM methods.
 Vendors such as SugarCRM are common alternatives in the open-source market.

-What is CRM Trend?
+What is the CRM Trend?

 Previously, data input systems for CRM systems were the responsibility of the marketing and sales departments and agents of the contact center.
 Marketing and sales teams gain updates and lead the system with data within the customer lifecycle.
-Contact centers collect data and review customer history records by technical support interactions and service calls.
+Contact centers collect data and review customer history records through technical support interactions and service calls.

 What are CRM’s Challenges?